apostrero/cursor-kotlin-sso/docs/deployment/docker-setup.md

 1. Fork the repository
 2. Create a feature branch
-3. Test your changes with `./docker-start.sh`
+3. Test your changes with `./docker-start.sh` or `./docker-start-mock.sh`
 4. Submit a pull request

 ## 📝 License